Ex-White House lawyer defies House subpoena for Mueller docs

 WASHINGTON (AP) — A former White House lawyer defied a congressional subpoena Tuesday, setting the Trump administration on course for another collision with the Democratic-led House over its pursuit of documents related to the Russia investigation.

-Don McGahn's refusal to provide the documents to the House Judiciary Committee came at the instruction of the White House, which suggested they could be subject to executive privilege.
+Don McGahn's refusal to provide the documents to the House Judiciary Committee came at the instruction of the White House, which suggested the documents could be subject to executive privilege.
 Such a claim can shield some presidential material from disclosure.

 President Donald Trump has defied requests from House Democrats since the release of special counsel Robert Mueller's report last month.
 Republicans have largely united behind the president, with Senate Majority Leader Mitch McConnell on Tuesday declaring "case closed" on Mueller's Russia probe and potential obstruction by Trump.
 McConnell said Democrats are "grieving" the result.